QUICK ANSWER

 Korean students applying to photography programs face a distinctive challenge: photography portfolios must demonstrate a genuine visual perspective and a coherent body of work, not just technical proficiency.
 Both Parsons and SVA evaluate portfolios for artistic vision as much as technical skill.

-The Parsons application includes the Parsons Challenge — creating a new visual work inspired by a portfolio piece, with a 500-word written essay.
-For photography applicants, this challenge tests the student’s ability to articulate their creative process, not just produce images.
+The Parsons application includes two required essays — creating a new visual work inspired by a portfolio piece, with a 500-word written essay.
+For photography applicants, these essays test the student’s ability to articulate their creative process, not just produce images.

 SVA’s portfolio evaluation is more directly focused on the quality and coherence of the photographic work itself.